Waiving the condition of mandatory uniform for College students

 I can’t understand the logic behind this decision and how helpful it could be to raise educational standards.
 Perhaps the educational department could explain it well.
 Our Educational system needs an overhaul not the uniforms.
 Uniforms should be mandatory and retain for colleges and schools.

-19 thoughts on “Waiving the condition of mandatory uniform for College students”
+19 responses to “Waiving the condition of mandatory uniform for College students”

 Say, did I read that you’re in north America?
 Whereabouts, if you don’t mind my asking?
 How do you like it here?